Praying for 'miracle,' families await news of missing in Florida condo collapse

 The Champlain Towers South had more than 130 units, about 80 of which were occupied.
 It had been subject to various inspections recently due to the recertification process and the adjacent building construction, Surfside Commissioner Charles Kesl told Miami television station WPLG Local 10.

-Additional reporting by Kanishka Singh in Bengaluru, Rich McKay in Atlanta, Gabriella Borter in Washington and Peter Szekely in New York
+Additional reporting by Kanishka Singh in Bengaluru, Rich McKay in Atlanta, Andy Sullivan and Gabriella Borter in Washington and Peter Szekely in New York

 Our Standards: The Thomson Reuters Trust Principles.